bottbott/cs/docs/333/Encryption/hashing.md

 force attack that much less likely to succeed.
 The user themselves don't need to know the salt, and it can be stored at the host side (wouldn't be effective anymore if it was leaked).

+The salts are stored as plaintext in the server database, and their function is to make it more difficult to guess the passwords by basically make them more complex.

 ## Pepper
 Pepper is a version of salt that is not stored.
 Instead it is generated from